yarnpkg/berry/packages/gatsby/content/advanced/pnp-api.md

 The `resolveUnqualified` function is mostly provided as an helper; it reimplements the Node resolution for file extensions and folder indexes, but not the regular `node_modules` traversal.
 It makes it slightly easier to integrate PnP into some projects, although it isn't required in any way if you already have something that fits the bill.

 To give you an example `resolveUnqualified` isn't needed with `enhanced-resolved`, used by Webpack, because it already implements its own way the logic contained in `resolveUnqualified` (and more).
-Instead, we instead only have to leverage the lower-level `resolveToUnqualified` function and feed it to the regular resolver.
+Instead, we only have to leverage the lower-level `resolveToUnqualified` function and feed it to the regular resolver.

 For example, the following: